100 North Main Street: History

-The building was built for Wachovia bank to replace the nearby Wachovia Building (which was renamed Winston Tower) as the corporation's world headquarters.
+The building was erected for Wachovia bank to replace the nearby Wachovia Building (which was renamed Winston Tower) as the corporation's world headquarters.
 Wachovia Center, as the tower was originally named, surpassed Winston Tower as Winston-Salem's tallest building.
-The building was constructed during a lull in skyscraper construction in the United States and was the tallest building completed in the entire country during the years of 1995 and 1996.
+The building was erected during a lull in skyscraper construction in the United States and was the tallest building erected in the entire country during the years of 1995 and 1996.
 The building remained Wachovia's corporate headquarters from its completion date in 1995 to 2001, when Wachovia merged with First Union.
 Once the merger was finalized, the corporation, which retained the Wachovia name, decided to locate its headquarters at One Wachovia Center in Charlotte, North Carolina.
 Wachovia subsequently sold Wachovia Center to American Financial Realty Trust in May 2004 for $39.6 million as part of a $546 million deal which included 150 bank properties.
 Wachovia bank continued to lease space in the tower, mostly for offices of its wealth management division.

 2008

 On April 1, 2008, American Financial was bought by Gramercy Capital, which assumed ownership of the building.
-Gramercy then sold the property to SL Winston-Salem LLC, on October 23, 2008 for $36 million.
+Gramercy then sold the property to SL Winston-Salem LLC, on October 23, 2008, for $36 million.

-Wachovia, which as of 2009 leased seventeen floors of 100 North Main Street, was purchased by Wells Fargo on December 31, 2008 and ceased to exist as a separate company in September 2011.
+Wachovia, which as of 2009 leased seventeen floors of 100 North Main Street, was purchased by Wells Fargo on December 31, 2008, and ceased to exist as a separate company in September 2011.
 It is uncertain whether Wells Fargo will elect to continue to lease space in the tower in near future, but Bobby Finch, 100 North Main Street's leasing handler, hoped "that the low cost of the lease will be attractive and compelling to Wells Fargo as it evaluates the Winston-Salem and Charlotte operations it is taking over from Wachovia."